Tami Alloway needs to cancel her hotel stay because of “extenuating” personal circumstances. Just one problem: the reservations are non-refundable.

 But I believe you.
 What’s more, I think if the situation were reversed — if, say, the hotel couldn’t honor its reservation because of a catastrophe or natural disaster — then it would expect you to allow it to cancel your nonrefundable reservation without paying you any compensation.

-In a case like this, you had already exhausted all of your appeals, and technically, both Priceline and Hawthorn were correct to keep your money.
+In a case like this, you had already exhausted all of your appeals.
+Technically, both Priceline and Hawthorn were correct to keep your money.
 The most you could do was politely request another review of your case.
 I list Priceline’s contacts on my consumer advocacy site.
 (By the way, if this case looks familiar to you it should.
 I wrote about the ethics of covering it when it first came to my attention earlier this year.)
+(Here’s our guide to resolving your consumer problem.)